opf/openproject/docs/release-notes/14-1-0/README.md

 <!-- Warning: Anything above this line will be automatically removed by the release script -->

 #### Contributions

+A very special thank you goes to our sponsors for features and improvements of this release:

+* German Federal Ministry of the Interior and Home Affairs (BMI) for sponsoring the features on progress reporting
+* City of Cologne for sponsoring features on project attributes
+* Deutsche Bahn for sponsoring the OneDrive/SharePoint integration

-A big thanks to community members for reporting bugs and helping us identifying and providing fixes.
+Also a big thanks to our Community members for reporting bugs and helping us identify and provide fixes.
 Special thanks for reporting and finding bugs go to Marc Burk, Silas Kropf, and Hanley Loller.

+Last but not least, we are very grateful for our very engaged translation contributors on Crowdin, who translated quite a few OpenProject strings!
+This release we would like to highlight user [Syvert](https://crowdin.com/profile/syvert) who has done an outstanding number of translations for the Norwegian language in recent weeks.

+Would you like to help out with translations yourself?
+Then take a look at our [translation guide](https://www.openproject.org/docs/development/translate-openproject/) and find out exactly how you can contribute.
+It is very much appreciated!